kanekarsanket/kanekarsanket.github.io/_pages/teaching.md

 I have received a good result from the Auburn University teaching evaluation, which you can check [here](https://github.com/kanekarsanket/kanekarsanket.github.io/raw/master/files/TeachingEvaluation.pdf).

-You can also reach for comments and evaluations from my past students [here](https://github.com/kanekarsanket/kanekarsanket.github.io/raw/master/files/studentcomment.pdf)
+You can also reach the comments and evaluations from my past students [here](https://github.com/kanekarsanket/kanekarsanket.github.io/raw/master/files/studentcomment.pdf).